LewisWatson/error-rate-metrics-observability/README.md

 If you prefer to use postman there is a collection in the [src/test/postman](src/test/postman) directory.

-## Example output after a simulation is run
+## Example output after a simulation run

 ### Error Rate Demo prometheus endpoint